 You could then create a pointer to that address at $0027 with this code:

 Selecting the Monitor checkbox will display the specified region of memory as code is executed.
 For example, specifying a start of $00 and a length of $100 will display the entire zero page.
-Once enabled, the monitor may not display until the code is executed (via Run button).
+The monitor display is updated with after each execution of one (or more) instructions.

 The checkbox labeled “Text Screen” can be used to hide the character display to free up more screen space for editing code.
 Note also that the character display can be used for additional program memory (whether the display is enabled or not) when it's not required for output.